-Here are solid ideas for Chrtistmas gifts for mountain bikers in your life.
+Here are solid ideas for gifts for the mountain biking Dad in your life.
 Every budget and every type of mountain biker is catered for in this little lot.

-No-risk suggestions for the dirty person in your life: surefire Christmas gifts for mountain bikers from £15 up to £400.
+No-risk suggestions for the dirt-riding Daddy in your life: surefire gifts for mountain bikers from £15 up to £400.
 Or if you are that mountain biker yourself, send this page to the person who needs help choosing you a decent prezzie.

-In no particular order, here are our top Christmas gifts for mountain bikers (that don’t suck) that any MTBer would be happy to find under the (bicycle-themed) wrapping paper.
+In no particular order, here are our top gifts for mountain bikers (that don’t suck) that any mountain biking Dads would be happy to find under the (bicycle-themed) wrapping paper.

 ‘View Deal’ links